wcota/wurl-client/README.md

 # w-URL - URL shortener

-This is a simple package that provides a function to look for a `id` in a `Url` table and return the redirected URL, and save the click with IP, time, userAgent, referrer, and country code of the user.
+This is a simple package that provides a function to look for a `id` in a `Url` table and return the redirected URL, and save the click with IP, time, userAgent, referer, and country code of the user.

 To install it, you will need to use [Prisma ORM](https://www.prisma.io/) with the following models in the DB schema: